mau-network/mau/README.md

 # PROBLEM

-* The current popular web2 applications stagnated leading to a halt in innovation and privacy issues. for example popular social media networks lack an organized way to post structured content such as a recipe or a technical blog post or information about a disease or a chemical formula or a mathematical equation.
-Also many were involved in personal information leakage incidents that led to users arrest or twisting democratic elections.
+* The current popular social applications stagnated leading to a halt in innovation and privacy issues.
+  * Popular social media networks lack an organized way to post structured content such as a recipe or a technical blog post or information about a disease or a chemical formula or a mathematical equation.
+  * Many social media networks were involved in personal information leak incidents that led to users' arrest or twisting of democratic elections.

-* [Walled gardens problem](https://en.wikipedia.org/wiki/Closed_platform): Users can't move their data between web2 applications leading to duplication of the same content for the same person on multiple social media networks.
+* [Walled gardens problem](https://en.wikipedia.org/wiki/Closed_platform): Users can't move their data between social applications leading to duplication of the same content for the same person on multiple social media networks.
 We perceive that as a symptom of their incompatibility.

-* Ads intrusive behavior as a result of the excessive users tracking and signals extraction from user content and behavior on the network and other affiliate websites.
+* Ads intrusive behavior as a result of the excessive user tracking and signals extraction from user content and behavior on the network and other affiliate websites.

-* Users are not actually in control of their data and its privacy. trusting the application operator to manage their data as they're instructed by the tools presented to the users.
-Tools that are inherently biased and has limited controls over data.
+* Users are not in control of their data and its privacy.
+Trusting the application operator to manage their data as they're instructed by the tools presented to the users.
+Tools that are inherently biased and have limited controls over data.

-* Centralization issue: Where sending someone a message in the other room means the message has to travel to the nearest data-center which can be in another continent then comes back again to the room next to you. that's not a sane behavior by any stretch.
+* Centralization issue: Where sending someone a message in the other room means the message has to travel to the nearest data center which can be in another continent then comes back again to the room next to you. that's not sane behavior by any stretch.

-* [Censorship](https://en.wikipedia.org/wiki/Censorship#Social_media): Where web2 applications are setting biased guidelines that can be suitable for some of the users and not others because of differences in cultures between countries. even cities in one country has different habits and behaviors. even between families in the same city. acting as a big brother to all of the application users isn't a good situation. this is an inherent disadvantage of hosting users content.
+* [Censorship](https://en.wikipedia.org/wiki/Censorship#Social_media): Social applications set biased guidelines that are suitable for some of the users and not others because of differences in cultures between countries. even cities in one country have different habits and behaviors. even between families in the same city.
+  * acting as a big brother to all of the application users isn't a good situation. this is an inherent disadvantage of hosting users' content.

-* Lying by omission: Where content feeds are manipulated by an algorithm that is both flawed and biased to the users. taking away the user freedom to choose what to be displayed and in what order.
+* Lying by omission: Where content feeds are manipulated by an algorithm that is both flawed and biased to the users. taking away the user's freedom to choose what to be displayed and in which order.

 # ALTERNATIVE SOLUTIONS

-For the past years many projects were initiated to solve this problem.
-Some solutions were drifting towards federated applications others towards a complete peer to peer communication.
-[Which We learned a lot by following what they achieved and built](https://matrix.org/_matrix/media/r0/download/twitter.modular.im/981b258141aa0b197804127cd2f7d298757bad20).
+For the past years, many projects were initiated to solve this problem.
+Some solutions were drifting towards federated applications others towards complete peer-to-peer communication.
+[We learned a lot by following what they achieved and built](https://matrix.org/_matrix/media/r0/download/twitter.modular.im/981b258141aa0b197804127cd2f7d298757bad20).

-In our point of view some shortcoming were inherited for each approach adopted:
+In our point of view, some shortcomings were inherited from each approach adopted:

-* [Federated networks](https://en.wikipedia.org/wiki/Federation_(information_technology)) suffers from high population in 2 or 3 servers leading to maintenance difficulties. and moderation nightmare for the people responsible for these servers.
+* [Federated networks](https://en.wikipedia.org/wiki/Federation_(information_technology)) suffer from a high population in 2 or 3 servers leading to maintenance difficulties. and moderation nightmare for the people responsible for these servers.
 * Some applications went for an implementation that doesn't allow the freedom of editing and manipulating your own data which is against what we believe is the simplest freedom on a social network.
 * Some applications suffered from a monolithic implementation where everything is set in stone with no room for changes or evolution. like what algorithms to use and which parameters and how nodes interact together and which hashes to use. which will make it very painful in the future to upgrade the network.
 * Most of the implementations except for (heypercore, IPFS) utilizes opaque storage where the user can't access his own data without the tool provided by the social network. replicating the walled gardens problem all over again.
-* Some protocols went for data formats and vocabulary that tries to replicate current social media instead of reflecting real life.
-Which renders clients that decides to implement it helpless in expressing real life behavior and users needs.
+* Some protocols went for data formats and vocabulary that try to replicate current social media instead of reflecting real life.
+This renders clients that decide to implement it helpless in expressing real-life behavior and user needs.

 # REQUIREMENTS

 The solution we are aiming for should:

-- Have a small set of core concepts
+- A small set of core concepts
 - Works well with the current web
 - Uses filesystem structure as a data storage
-- Allows the user to switch clients without loosing their data
+- Allows the user to switch clients without losing their data
-- Utilizes well established encryption primitives and exchange protocols
+- Utilizes well-established encryption primitives and exchange protocols
-- Puts the user in the center. giving them complete control for who access his data.
+- User has total control over their data privacy
-- Should be flexible to evolve over time and adapt to changes in the cryptography advancements and presentation formats.
+- Flexible to evolve over time and adapt to advancements in cryptography and presentation formats

 # CORE CONCEPT

-The following section will describe what we think of as the corner stone of a concept that allow building a P2P web2 application. that we can refer to it initially by **[𓃠 Mau](https://en.wikipedia.org/wiki/Egyptian_Mau)**.
+The following section will describe a concept for building P2P social applications.
+The concept fulfills the previous requirements.
+We will refer to it initially by **[𓃠 Mau](https://en.wikipedia.org/wiki/Egyptian_Mau)**.

-## Use the file system
+## Storage

-Extending the Unix approach [everything is a file](https://en.wikipedia.org/wiki/Unix_philosophy) to the web2 applications will make any web2 application implementation a mere application that reads files from the user machine.
+Extending the Unix approach [everything is a file](https://en.wikipedia.org/wiki/Unix_philosophy) to the social applications will make any social application implementation a mere application that reads files from the user machine.

-So we'll present each piece of content on **𓃠 Mau** as a file in the user file system.
+We will present each piece of content on **𓃠 Mau** as a file in the user file system.

 This will lead to interesting properties:

 * Backing up your content will be a simple `tar` command for example
 * Restoring your content to a previous state can be achieved by restoring one of your backups.
-* You'll be able to post and read posts from any application that can access your disk like a command-line tool, an extension in your text editor, a desktop GUI. and on phones any App that has permission to access the disk
+* The user will be able to post and read posts from any application that can access your disk like a command-line tool, an extension in your text editor, a desktop GUI. and on phones any App that has permission to access the disk
-* Deleting your copy of the data will be a simple directory deletion.
+* Deleting the user's copy of the data will be a simple directory deletion.
-* Data can live on local machine storage device or remote device access by any network file system.
+* Data can live on a local machine storage device or remote device accessed by any network file system.

-## Use JSON format
+## Data format

-Using unstructured text will not be sufficient to represent all kinds of content created by users. a piece of content that represent a simple status update should have different structure than a recipe or a technical blog post or a doctor sharing a disease information. or an athlete sharing his bike ride.
+Using unstructured text will not be sufficient to represent all kinds of content created by users. a piece of content that represents a simple status update should have a different structure than a recipe or a technical blog post or a doctor sharing disease information. or an athlete sharing his bike ride.

-JSON has a wide support from popular programming languages and using it as a content format will introduce structure to the data. while making it still readable by any text editor.
+JSON has wide support from popular programming languages.
+Using it as a content format will introduce structure to the data. while making it still readable by any text editor.

-## Use JSON+LD + Schema.org vocabulary
+## Schema

-JSON by itself is a format that defines a set of primitive data types (int, float, boolean, null, array, object). making sure all clients understand each other means we need a way to use the same names for the same things. a title of an article should be called "title" for example not "header".
+JSON by itself is a format that defines a set of primitive data types (int, float, boolean, null, array, object). making sure all clients understand each other means we need to use the same name for the same concept. a title of an article should be called "title" for example not "header".

-Instead of inventing new vocabulary we can use the existing [Schema.org](https://schema.org/docs/full.html) body of work.
+Instead of inventing a new schema, we can use the existing [Schema.org](https://schema.org/docs/full.html) catalog of vocabulary.

 This will lead to the following benefits:

-- Content attributes can have single value or multiple values for each language/locale
+- Content attributes can have a single value or multiple values for each language
 - Specialized clients can extend the vocabulary for their special uses while other clients will ignore types that are not supported.
-- Websites that uses JSON+LD will have content that's already understandable by **𓃠 Mau** clients leading to natural intercommunication between **𓃠 Mau** clients and the existing web.
+- Websites that use JSON+LD will have content that's already understandable by **𓃠 Mau** clients leading to natural intercommunication between **𓃠 Mau** clients and the existing web.
 - Any website can be extended with JSON+LD data that represent the content of the website itself as a social profile on **𓃠 Mau** clients.
-- Other Vocabulary can be supported gradually like ActivityPub or others. while old clients can ignore these new vocabulary.
+- Other Vocabulary can be supported gradually like ActivityPub or others. while old clients can ignore this new vocabulary.
 - All activities can be presented as Schema.org type such as SocialMediaPosting, API Reference, Book, FollowAction, LikeAction, DislikeAction...etc

-## Use Pretty Good Privacy (PGP)
+## Authentication and Authorization

 While public posts are meant to be read by anyone.
 We still need to: